 San Xavier del Bac

-We even have a whisky (read: the best damn whisky) named after the mission.
+We even have a whiskey (read: the best damn whiskey) named after the mission.

 Green Suitcase Eats At:

 The food scene here is NOM NOM NOM-AZING.
 Being located so close to the border certainly means you’ll find delicious Mexican food in town, but Tucson has more going on than one might realize.
 The city was the first to be designated a UNESCO City of Gastronomy in the United States.
 Ties to Native food heritage here are strong, just visit the Mission Gardens or Native Seeds/ SEARCH to see for yourself.
 Tucson’s food stardom was recognized by the New York Times in 2016 and TV personalities, Alton Brown and Guy Fieri have covered the destination.
 To top it all off, one of our food “staples,” the Sonoran Dog, recently won a James Beard award.

 We dare you to ignore the intoxicating smell that wafts from Barrio Bread’s bakery.
 Owner Don Guerra, a titan in the slow-fermentation movement, works solely with local organizations to make delicious creations.
 Each day a different type of bread is made in small-batches.
 Our favorite: the Rustic Olive loaf!

 Located in the Mercado San Agustin is Agustin Kitchen.
 The farm-to-table restaurant proudly serves 100% sustainably sourced proteins.
 The seasonally based menu often features ingredients from local vendors.
 The modern decor and warm atmosphere make it an inviting spot for a hand-crafted cocktail…or two.